AndyMc3000/ci-ms2-party-chef/testing.md

 * When I try to reduce the item quantity using the quantity controls I am stopped from reducing the quantity to zero as expected.
 * When I increase the item quantity using the quantity controls the Total price increases correctly as expected.
 * When I reduce the item quantity the Total price figure reduces correctly as expected.
 * When I click on the remove item buttom the item disappears and an alert appears.
-BUG - the incorrect message appears and the alert appears twice.

 #### Reast-A-Quote Form ####
 * When I click on the Contact Us link in the Request A Quote introduction section contact.html loads as expected.